Springe zum Hauptinhalt

 1. Viruses are malicious programs that can replicate themselves by attaching to other files or programs.
 They spread when these infected files are shared or executed.
 Viruses can cause various damage, such as corrupting or deleting files, disrupting system operations, or even rendering a system inoperable.

-3. Trojans, or Trojan horses, are malware disguised as legitimate or harmless software.
+3. Trojans, or Trojan viruses, are malware disguised as legitimate or harmless software.
 Users are tricked into downloading or executing Trojans, which then provide unauthorized access to the attacker.
 Trojans can create backdoors, capture sensitive information like login credentials, or allow remote control of the infected system.

 4. Ransomware is a type of malware that encrypts a victim's files or locks them out of their own system until a ransom is paid.
 It typically spreads through malicious email attachments, infected downloads, or by exploiting vulnerabilities.
 Ransomware attacks can be highly disruptive, affecting individuals, businesses, and even critical infrastructure.